Viggo Mortensen

-Mortensen made his film debut in a small role in Peter Weir's 1985 thriller Witness, which starred Harrison Ford and was set in Amish country.
-He appeared in several notable films, including The Indian Runner (1991), Carlito's Way (1993), Crimson Tide (1995), Daylight (1996), The Portrait of a Lady (1996), G.I.
-Jane (1997), Psycho (1998 remake), A Perfect Murder (1998), A Walk on the Moon (1999), and 28 Days (2000).
+Mortensen made his film debut with a small role in Peter Weir's 1985 thriller Witness.
+Through the late 1990s, Mortensen played supporting roles in a variety of films, including the historical romance The Portrait of a Lady (1996), the action drama G.I.
+Jane (1997), the crime drama A Perfect Murder (1998), and the comedy 28 Days (2000).

-Mortensen received international attention in the early 2000s for his role as Aragorn in the epic fantasy adventure trilogy The Lord of the Rings.
-In 2005, Mortensen won critical acclaim for his acting in David Cronenberg's crime thriller A History of Violence.
-Two years later, Mortensen earned acclaim in another Cronenberg film, Eastern Promises (2007); he was nominated for the Academy Award for Best Actor.
-A third teaming with Cronenberg in A Dangerous Method (2011) resulted in a nomination for the Golden Globe Award for Best Supporting Actor – Motion Picture for his portrayal of pioneer psychiatrist Sigmund Freud.
-Other well-received films include Appaloosa (2008) and Far from Men (2014).
-He gained additional Academy Award nominations for his leading roles in Captain Fantastic (2016) and Green Book (2018), the latter of which won Best Picture.
+Mortensen gained international attention for his breakthrough role as Aragorn in the fantasy trilogy The Lord of the Rings (2001–2003).
+He later starred in several David Cronenberg films including A History of Violence (2005), Eastern Promises (2007), for which he was nominated for the Academy Award for Best Actor, A Dangerous Method (2011) and Crimes of the Future (2022).
+He gained further Academy Award nominations for his leading roles as an anarchist father in Captain Fantastic (2016) and as Tony Lip in Green Book (2018).
+Mortensen made his directorial debut with Falling (2020), in which he also starred.

-Aside from acting, Mortensen has explored fine arts, photography, poetry, and music.
-In 2002, he founded the Perceval Press to publish the works of little-known artists and authors.
+In addition to film, Mortensen has pursued a variety of artistic endeavors including painting, poetry, music, and photography.
+Mortensen composed and performed music for films including The Lord of the Rings soundtrack, and has collaborated with guitarist Buckethead on several albums.
+In 2002, Mortensen founded Perceval Press to publish his works and the works of little-known artists and authors.

 Early life

-Mortensen was born in Watertown, New York on October 20, 1958, the son of Grace Gamble (née Atkinson; July 8, 1928 – April 25, 2015) and Viggo Peter Mortensen Sr. (May 8, 1929 – March 2, 2017).
+Mortensen was born in New York City, on October 20, 1958, to Grace Gamble (née Atkinson; July 8, 1928 – April 25, 2015) and Viggo Peter Mortensen Sr. (May 8, 1929 – March 2, 2017).
 His mother was American, while his father was Danish.
 They met in Norway.
 His maternal grandfather was a Canadian from Nova Scotia.
 His paternal grandmother was from Trondheim, Norway.

-The family moved to Venezuela, then Denmark, and eventually settled in Argentina.
+In 1961, the family moved to Venezuela, then Denmark, and eventually settled in Argentina.
 They lived successively in the provinces of Córdoba, Chaco, and Buenos Aires.
 Mortensen attended primary school and acquired a fluent proficiency in Spanish while his father managed poultry farms and ranches.
-He was baptized Lutheran, the tradition of his father.
+He was baptized Lutheran, the tradition of his father, though he now identifies as an atheist.

 When Mortensen was 11 and his brothers 8 and 6, their parents divorced.
-The three boys returned with their mother to the United States, where Viggo spent the rest of his childhood in New York State.
+In 1969, the three boys returned with their mother to the United States, where Viggo spent the rest of his childhood in Northern New York State.
 He graduated from Watertown High School in 1976.
-He attended St. Lawrence University in Canton, New York, earning a bachelor's degree in 1980 in Spanish studies and politics.
+He attended St. Lawrence University in Canton, New York, earning a bachelor's degree in 1980 in Spanish studies and government.

-Upon graduating, Mortensen went to Europe, living for a time in the United Kingdom and Spain, before returning to Denmark.
+After graduating, Mortensen moved to Europe and lived in the United Kingdom and Spain before returning to Denmark.
 There he took various jobs such as driving trucks in Esbjerg and selling flowers in Copenhagen.
-He eventually returned to the United States to pursue an acting career.
+In 1982, he returned to the United States to pursue an acting career.